 Characteristics of Iyengar Yoga include:

-Sequencing: Iyengar teachers introduce poses and basic principles one at a time in a safe, systematic way – within a class and from class to class.
-Teachers are trained to understand what poses best prepare the body and mind for subsequent poses.
+Sequencing: Students learn poses and basic principles one at a time in a safe, systematic way – within a class and from class to class.

-Props: Yoga is a practice for all – male or female, young or old, stiff or flexible.
-You will learn how to use yoga props such as belts and blocks to help you work with healthy alignment in the poses, and experience greater opening and ease.
+Props: Yoga is a practice for all.
+Students learn how to use yoga props such as belts and blocks to help you work with healthy alignment in the poses, and experience greater opening and ease.

 Philosophy: The true goal of yoga is to quiet the busy nature of the mind.
-The physical practices of yoga postures is one way to move towards quieting the mind and philosophical concepts are introduced using the physical practice as a focal point.
+Philosophical concepts are introduced using the physical practice as a focal point.

-Variety: Different yoga poses have various effects on the body and mind – forward bends lengthen the hamstrings and are more quieting on the mind, backbends open the chest and lungs and are more stimulative – each time you attend class, you will experience a different set of poses.
-Some classes may focus on a category of poses or a particular area of the body.
-With consistent practice, students are exposes to all categories of poses and progressively develop strength, flexibility, balance and awareness.
+Variety: Different yoga poses have various effects on the body and mind – forward bends lengthen the hamstrings and are more quieting on the mind, backbends open the chest and lungs and are more stimulating.
+Students are exposes to all categories of poses and progressively develop strength, flexibility, balance and awareness.

 Teaching Excellence: Iyengar teachers are among the most highly trained yoga instructors in the world.
 Certification in the Iyengar method requires dedicating many years to study, passing rigorous assessment tests, and continuous education with senior teachers.